Frozen Water Pipes

 Most people know that in winter, it’s common to have frozen ground but how deep that frost penetrates can vary.
 If it’s under a traveled portion of road, frost will be pushed many metres into the ground.
 If the ground is covered in snow, there may be little or no frost.

-In years like this, with so many days of uncommonly cold temperatures, frost is being driven down deep in the travelled areas.
-We are seeing frost more than 1.8m deep already with half of the winter still ahead of us.
+In the winter season, with so many days of uncommonly cold temperatures, frost is being driven down deep in the travelled areas.

 Municipal Design guidelines in Fernie require that the depth of bury for water mains should be 2.4 meters, but these are more recent guidelines.
 In older areas of the community, it’s not uncommon to see lines buried at 1.5 and 2.0m deep.
 For those areas, it’s important for residents to know that prolonged cold periods can affect their water service delivery.